matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 ## Prerequisites

+- [Node.js](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) installed on your machine.
-- Make sure your machine satisfies the [system requirements](https://github.com/matter-labs/era-compiler-solidity/tree/main#system-requirements).
+- Make sure your machine satisfies the [zksolc compiler system requirements](https://github.com/matter-labs/era-compiler-solidity/tree/main#system-requirements).
 - You are already familiar with deploying smart contracts on zkSync Era.
 If not, please refer to the first section of the [quickstart tutorial](../building-on-zksync/hello-world.md).
 - You already have some experience working with Ethereum.
 - You have a web3 wallet app that holds some Goerli test ETH and some zkSync test ETH.